SARS-CoV-2 IgG antibody level (ABOTT, CMIA method) – quantitative test:

 Because IgG antibody only begins to be produced in the body 7 to 10 days after infection, it does not make sense to perform this test in the acute phase of coronavirus infection.
 It can be tested at the earliest after 2-3 weeks from the onset of infection.
 If the antibody level is still low at that time, it should be done again 2-3 weeks later.

 The level of SARS-Cov19 may correlate with immunity against the virus.
 However, this issue is still under investigation.

-Test results are available in two to four work days.
+Test results are available in two to five work days.